 Whiplash victims want to know how much of a settlement amount they can expect.
-This page is about how whiplash claims work and their average settlement value in cases nationally and in Maryland.
+This page is about how whiplash claims work and the average compensation for whiplash in cases nationally and in Maryland.

-In certain car accidents, sudden deceleration or acceleration causes the neck to whip forward and back, often causing injury to the cervical spine—the part of the spine found in the neck—and neck tissues.
-Whiplash, neck sprain, or strain (they all mean the same thing) are the result of ligaments and muscles in the neck are forced beyond their normal range of motion.
+In particular car accidents, sudden deceleration or acceleration causes the neck to whip forward and back, often causing injury to the cervical spine—the part of the spine found in the neck—and neck tissues.
+Whiplash, neck sprain, or strain (they all mean the same thing) result from ligaments and neck muscles being forced beyond their normal range of motion.

 Whiplash and Brain Injuries

 Sudden acceleration and deceleration of the neck can damage the human body in more ways than one.
 Injuries to the spine and neck tissues are expected, including muscle strains, inflammation, herniated or bulging discs, facet joint injuries, and more.
 These injuries can be painful and sometimes go undiagnosed and untreated.

 Researchers have found that patients with mild traumatic brain injuries from whiplash can still have cognitive deficits long after the injury occurred, such as problems with attention, memory, planning, abstract reasoning, and problem-solving.1

 Indeed, brain injuries may account for some of the more lasting effects of whiplash.
 For example, neck pain patients with a history of whiplash are more likely than those without a history of whiplash to have a Chiari malformation, a condition in which the brain protrudes downwards into the spinal canal.
 This suggests a possible neurologic origin of chronic pain following whiplash.2